David Matsos

-David Matsos (born November 12, 1973) is a former Canadian professional ice hockey player.
+David Matsos (born November 12, 1973) is a Canadian former professional ice hockey player.
 He served as the head coach for the Sudbury Wolves in the Ontario Hockey League until May 23, 2017.
-On June 14, 2017 OHL's Hamilton Bulldogs announced that Dave Matsos joined the organization as an associate coach.
+On June 14, 2017, OHL's Hamilton Bulldogs announced that Dave Matsos joined the organization as an associate coach.

 On May 16, 1996, after winning a silver medal with Team Canada at the 1996 Men's World Ice Hockey Championships, Matsos signed a multi-year contract as a free agent with the Tampa Bay Lightning.